 A similar pillbox hat appears in a downstairs room of the exhibit along with other Halston hats, all vastly different.
 There’s a straw hat in the shape and color of a strawberry and a monkey fur pillbox hat designed to look like a 60s hairdo.

 Leave that room and enter a hallway showcasing Halston fragrances, jewelry (in collaboration with designer Elsa Peretti) and cosmetics.
 It leads to a bigger room with vibrant clothing made of materials he was known for—ultrasuede and cashmere.
 Envision a yellow robe like dress that could easily be worn to a fancy cocktail party; a lavender ultra suede wrap dress; and a turquoise cashmere pajama with a matching cape.
 They all emphasize his desire for comfort.

 “It was the simplicity of pulling things from your wardrobe and turning it into a silhouette that everybody could relate to,” said Frowick, who worked for her beloved uncle for several years.
 “That’s what his deal was, wanting to make high fashion really comfortable.”

-The rest of the rooms showcase other highlights of Halston’s career, including designing uniforms for major corporations (Girl Scouts, Avis and now defunct Braniff), collaborations with good friend Andy Warhol and reminders of all the famous women he dressed like Lauren Bacall.
+The rest of the rooms showcase other highlights of Halston’s career, including designing uniforms for major corporations (Girl Scouts, Avis and now defunct Braniff), collaborating with good friend Andy Warhol and dressing famous women like Lauren Bacall.
 Halston, who passed away in 1990 after battling AIDS, famously said, “You are only as good as the people you dress.”

 A deeper understanding of Halston’s personality is explored with some of his original sketches, a glimpse into his modern New York home (known as 101) as well as his seaside estate near Montauk where he loved to get away.